NBA Rumors: Derrick Rose ‘Could Command Solid Return’ For Timberwolves On The Trade Market, Per ‘Star Tribune’

-When the Jimmy Butler saga came to an end, the Minnesota Timberwolves were expected to become more focus on making a huge impact in the deep Western Conference this season.
+When the Jimmy Butler saga came to an end, the Minnesota Timberwolves were expected to become more focused on making a huge impact in the deep Western Conference this season.
 After trading Butler to the Philadelphia 76ers, Karl-Anthony Towns and Andrew Wiggins have shown improvements with their performance on the offensive end of the floor.
 Unfortunately, their efforts were not enough to bring the Timberwolves back to the playoff race.

 As of now, the Timberwolves are on a two-game losing streak and are currently sitting in the No. 11 spot in the Western Conference with a 24-26 record.
 If they are serious about earning a playoff spot in the Western Conference, the Timberwolves should consider upgrading their roster before the February NBA trade deadline.
 However, according to Chris Hine of the Star Tribune, the trade market has been “quiet” for the Timberwolves.